dypflying/chimestack-docs/content/en/docs/Install/4_ha/_index.md

 - influxdb: active-active instances + chime-client dual writes + chime-server read from VIP endpoint+ keepalived(VIP)
 - s3: minio's MNMD(Multiple-Node-Multiple-Drive) deployments

-### Make Nodes Plan
+### HA requirements for deploying nodes

 The simple formula for calculating the minimum nodes setting for a production environment:
 > m * server nodes + n * computing nodes (2<=m<=3, n>=1)

+### High availability environment example

-Plan for nodes and their hostnames and IP addresses：
+Plan for nodes and as well as their hostnames and IP addresses：

 | Node | Hostname | Manage IP       | Description |
 |------|----------|----------|-------------|